aica-technology/api/docs/docs/getting-started/05-examples/03-mock-hardware-example.md

 ## URDF Hardware Manager

-After starting the application container, go to `localhost:8080/dev/hardware` to open the Hardware Manager page of the Developer Interface.
+After starting the application container, open the Hardware tab of the Developer Interface ([localhost:8080/dev/hardware](http://localhost:8080/dev/hardware)).
 This page shows a table of available URDF files in the container database with a name and a description.

 AICA hardware collections include example URDFs, which are shown on the table with a pad-lock icon indicating that they are not editable.
 Users can make an editable copy of a selected URDF with the "Save As" button, or upload and edit